Meal Prep Tubs UK: Batch-Cooking and Freezer Containers

 Meal prep tubs are the practical side of batch cooking.
-They are less about a polished lunch box and more about getting chilli, soup, oats, rice, sauces, cooked chicken, roasted vegetables, and freezer portions stored safely.
+They are less about a polished lunch box and more about getting chilli, soup, oats, rice, sauces, cooked chicken, roasted vegetables, and freezer portions stored safely in containers that match the job.

 As an Amazon Associate I earn from qualifying purchases.
 Product prices and availability can change on Amazon UK.